teckcamp/teckcamp.github.io/privacy.md

 We have a [Code of Conduct](https://meetup-mates.com/code-of-conduct/), please follow it.

 Meetup Mates aim is to make the Meetup experience enjoyable for everyone.
-If you notice that the Code of Conduct being violated, please email Margo Gantner or Dominique Top at <a href="meetup-mates@tecknuovo.com?Subject= Meetup Mates Code of Conduct Violation">meetup-mates@tecknuovo.com</a> so we can action it.
+If you notice that the Code of Conduct being violated, please email the team at <a href="meetup-mates@tecknuovo.com?Subject= Meetup Mates Code of Conduct Violation">meetup-mates@tecknuovo.com</a> so we can action it.

 For your profile, please use your full name and a photo of yourself.
 Meetup Mates goal is to meet people - It would be useful to know what you look like.